mmsaki/MonteCarlo_simulation/README.md

 ## 🎰 2.
 Retirement Planning

-* In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
+* Use the Alpaca API to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
 * You will then use the Monte Carlo data to answer questions about the portfolio.

 * Monte Carlo Simulation